ChristianNyamekye/robotics/README.md

 (Note that there might be some slight variations of outputs, as long as the terminal is "occupied" by that command, you can go to the next step)

-To see whether it was successful, in running the simulation
+To see whether you can visualize the desktop of the running docker
 1. Open your browser to `localhost:8080/vnc.html` and click connect.
-2. The robotic simulator is now running in your browser.

-open another terminal:
+open another terminal to run the simulation:
 3. Run `docker compose exec ros bash` (`docker compose up` has to be running)
 4. Run `source /opt/ros/humble/setup.bash`
+5. ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py

+open another terminal to contrl the robot via keyboard:

 5. Run `ros2 run teleop_twist_keyboard teleop_twist_keyboard` and you should see a some terminal output indicating how to use the keyboard to teleoperate the robot.
-You can see the robot
+You can see the robot moving in the web page opened in the browser following the steps above.

 ## 3. To terminate

-In the terminal open for step 3., press ctrl+c, which will stop the execution of the teleoperation.
+In the terminals open for steps 3. and 5., press ctrl+c, which will stop the execution of the simulator and teleoperation.
 Once that is stopped -- you should see it as the terminal can accept commands -- press ctrl+d to exit the Docker container.

 Afterwards, in the terminal open for step 1., press ctrl+c.
 Once terminated, you should see the following messages